jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 ## Introduction

 The main focus of the Votla Gora 2008 Expedition to the Tolminski Migovec plateau, Western Slovenia, was the connection of Sistem Migovec (11493 m - 5$^{th}$ longest in Slovenia) with *Vrtnarija* (5229 m - 11$^{th}$ longest) to make the second longest cave in Slovenia (16722+m).
-Separation was 28 m on the centre line with many going leads.
+The separation between the caves was 28 m on the centre line with many going leads.
 This was not achieved, but 1.2 km of cave passage was found and explored.

 The part of Sistem Migovec that we were attempting to connect to was the bottom of *M2*, the original deep cave on Migovec pushed back in the early 1970s by the Slovenian JSPDT.
-Below the epic Tolminski *Silos* pitch (120 m), the cave shut down into a series of small pitches with extremely tight rift, which had to be exploded open for passage.
+Below the epic *Tolminski Silos* pitch (P120 m), the cave shut down into a series of small pitches with extremely tight rift, which had to be exploded open for passage.
 Exploration finished in the 1970s at yet another such rift.

 2008 was also the first ICCC Slovenia expedition with a name - 'Votla Gora', meaning 'Hollow Mountain'.